Approved by vote of the CMB Faculty June 3, 2024

 Preparation

-In order to pass the preliminary exam the student must be able to independently formulate a hypothesis and design experiments to test this hypothesis.
-In addition, the student needs to be able to concisely and coherently convey their ideas to the examiners both orally and on paper.
+In order to pass the preliminary exam, the student must be able to independently formulate a hypothesis and design experiments to test this hypothesis.
+In addition, the student needs to be able to convey their ideas concisely and coherently to the examiners both orally and on paper.
 To develop these skills prior to the examination the student should prepare a research proposal (Thesis Proposal) on their own project in collaboration with the primary advisor and/or as part of a grant writing class.
 This proposal should be shared with the examination committee prior to the Pre-Exam Meeting to allow them to evaluate whether the student is adequately prepared for the examination and familiarize themselves with the student’s research area.

 Pre-Examination Committee Meeting

 Once the student has completed the Thesis Proposal on their own research and it has been approved by the primary advisor and/or received a passing grade in a grant writing class, they should arrange the Pre-Examination Committee Meeting.
 This committee meeting may also serve as the student’s annual committee meeting and all committee members should be present.
-In addition, the CMB Program Director (or Chair of the CMB Academic Committee) should attend this meeting in order to describe the CMB Preliminary Exam and the purpose of the meeting to the Committee.
+In addition, the CMB Program Director (or Chair of the CMB Academic Committee) may be invited to attend this meeting in order to describe the CMB Preliminary Exam and the purpose of the meeting to the Committee.
 The purpose of the Pre-Exam Meeting is:

-• To Approve the Thesis Proposal.
+To Approve the Thesis Proposal.
 The committee should determine whether the Thesis Proposal meets expectations and demonstrates that the student is ready for the Preliminary Examination.
 The student may present the proposal orally as part of CM793 Seminar or during the committee meeting, if desired.
 If the proposal does not meet expectations, the committee should provide detailed guidance as to what is needed to bring it up to standard.

-• To Establish Acceptable Practices during the Writing Process.
-Although the primary advisor may NOT collaborate with the student on the independent Specific Aim of the final proposal, the committee may specify whether this part can be discussed with peers, whether the student may obtain assistance with English language editing (this should generally only be considered for those students with English as a second language), and may also provide a list of acceptable topics.
+To Establish Acceptable Practices during the Writing Process.
+Although the primary advisor may NOT collaborate with the student on the independent Specific Aim of the final proposal, the committee may specify whether this part can be discussed with peers, whether the student may obtain assistance with English language editing (this should generally only be considered for those students with English as a second language) and may also provide a list of acceptable topics.

-The decisions made at this meeting should be documented on the form provided (Pre-Examination Form, Page 4 of these guidelines) and the student should provide the CMB Office with a copy.
+To Determine a Date and Time for the Examination.
+The decisions made at this meeting should be documented on the Pre-Examination Form and the student should provide the CMB Office with a copy.

 Format of the Proposal

 The Thesis Proposal, including an independent Specific Aim, should be in the format of an NIH F30/F31 application and use the template provided on the CMB Program Website.
 The entire document should not exceed 8 single-spaced pages including 1 single-spaced page allocated to the Specific Aims.
 Margins should be no less than 0.5” and the font should be no smaller than 11pt Arial.
 The main proposal should be divided into Significance and Approach sections.
 Figures should be embedded in the text and have a font size of no smaller than 8 pt.
 Use of color figures is acceptable and encouraged.
 References are not included in the page limit.
-If a grant writing course specifies a different format for the Thesis Research Proposal then that format is acceptable for that document, but the Proposal should still follow the guidelines outlined above.
+If a grant writing course specifies a different format for the Thesis Research Proposal, then that format is acceptable for that document, but the Proposal should still follow the guidelines outlined above.
 Additional required parts of the proposal are (i) Respective Contributions (0.5 page), (ii) Authentication of Key Biological and/or Chemical Resources (up to 1page) and (iii) Data Management Plan (up to 1page).

 Preparation of the Independent Specific Aim of the Proposal

 The independent Specific Aim of the proposal should be prepared by the student, without discussion of the approach or hypothesis with the adviser(s).
 The student should rely on the literature and their own background knowledge to develop a strong, original hypothesis and design an experimental approach to test it.
-Potential pitfalls and alternative approaches should be considered and the techniques proposed should be appropriate and state-of-the-art.
+Potential pitfalls and alternative approaches should be considered, and the techniques proposed should be appropriate and state-of-the-art.
 The experimental approach should rely mainly on techniques other than those the student routinely uses in their own research.
-For example, if the student’s research project extensively utilizes ELISA assays and flow cytometry, these types of assay may not form the bulk of the experiments in the independent specific aim, although they need not be completely avoided.
+For example, if the student’s research project extensively utilizes ELISA assays and flow cytometry, these types of assays may not form the bulk of the experiments in the independent specific aim, although they need not be completely avoided.
 Additional guidelines are provided on the CMB Program Website.

 The proposal should be written in English.
 Students who feel they are deficient in their written language skills are encouraged to consult the CSU Writing Center for assistance.
 Students are also cautioned that the proposal should be an original, independently prepared document.
 Plagiarism of ideas or inappropriate use of passages from published documents (including proposals from the adviser’s lab) will result in immediate dismissal from the PhD program.